Particular/docs.particular.net/servicecontrol/installation.md

 Adding third party transports via the Management Utility is not supported at this stage.
 If MSMQ is the transport you intend to use then  ensure the service has been installed and configured as outlined in [Installing The Platform Components Manually](/platform/installer/offline.md#msmq)
-When using the Particular Platform Installer the MSMQ service is added auromatically as part of the `NServiceBus Pre-Requisites` option
+When using the Particular Platform Installer the MSMQ service is added automatically as part of the `NServiceBus Pre-Requisites` option

 #### Performance Counter